Reposoft/kubernetes-ipfs/README.md

 Configures a small cluster-local ipfs swarm, with focus on [http API](https://github.com/ipfs/http-api-spec) access.

-A useful introduction, though with command line focus: https://medium.com/@ConsenSys/an-introduction-to-ipfs-9bba4860abd0#.amiv2jsoe.
+A useful introduction, though with command line focus: https://medium.com/@ConsenSys/an-introduction-to-ipfs-9bba4860abd0.

 ## Bootstrapping

+Depending on your choice of cluster you might want to create PersistentVolume and PersistentVolumeClaim before proceeding.

+Then optionally configure service `type` in the 3* yml:s and do `kubectl create -f .`.

-If pod logs `Error: failure writing to dagstore: fsync: invalid argument` you're probably on NFS or something.
+If pod logs `Error: failure writing to dagstore: fsync: invalid argument` you're probably on an incompatible file system, like NFS or VirtualBox shared foler.
 With minikube `kubectl create -f ./bootstrap/pv-template.yml` will get you a temp dir that ipfs is ok with if you run `sudo chown -R 1000 /tmp/k8s-data/ipfs-data-0` in `minikube ssh`.

 ## Testing